Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Notes: **For PortMaster version, copy your Shovel Knight Treasure Trove for Linux folder to the ports/shovelknight/gamedata folder.
 You should have ports/shovelknight/gamedata/shovelknight folder structure with additional subfolders such as 32, 64, and data within ports/shovelknight/gamedata/shovelknight.
 Once done, just run Shovel Knight.sh.
 DO NOT OVERWRITE THE Shovel Knight.sh file already included with the one from Retro Game Corp's video or it may not work correctly.
 If you do this, just reinstall Shovel Knight from PortMaster.**

 Notes: \
-Thanks to pitiSeb for box86 (https://github.com/ptitSeb/box86) \
+Thanks to ptitSeb for box86 (https://github.com/ptitSeb/box86) \
 Thanks to JohnnyonFlame for gl4es and the the necessary packaging to allow this game to run on ArkOS. (https://github.com/JohnnyonFlame/gl4es/tree/sk_hacks)

 ### SDLPoP (Prince of Persia) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))